steilerDev/homebridge-openhab2-complete/README.md

 ```

 ## Configuration
 This is a platform plugin, that will register all accessories within the Bridge provided by homebridge.
-The following shows the general homebridge configuration (`config.json`), see the [Supported HAP Services below](#supported-hap-services), in order to get the detailed configuration for each Service.
+The following shows the general homebridge configuration (`config.json`), see the [Supported HAP Services below](#supported-hap-services), in order to get the detailed configuration for each service.

 ```
 {